 Roy Bouwer of SouthSouthNorth explored the IPCC's new Interactive Atlas of climate data, and presents here a guide on how to use it - based on his exploration of African data and trends. [more...]

 Physical science of climate change

-CDKN has been heavily involved in ‘digesting’ the IPCC’s science and making the key facts accessible and usable by diverse audiences.
+CDKN has been heavily involved in ‘digesting’ the scientific assessments of the Intergovernmental Panel on Climate Change and other scientific bodies, to make the key facts accessible, usable and shareable by diverse audiences.
 Explore here some of our communications toolkits to help you understand and share the key messages of the IPCC’s work.